 In terms of its interaction with the software on your computer, the LPK25 is basically a scaled-down version of the Akai MPK, giving you the same plug-and-play functionality with both Mac and PC operating systems.
 It comes with its own editor but also plays nice with every major notation and music production software on the market.
 Along with 25 velocity-sensitive keyboard keys, it also gives you an arpeggiator, sustain controls, tap tempo controls, and an octave up and down toggle, in a layout that’s easy both to learn and to use.

 If you want to remember specific settings for future use, the LPK25 offers 4 programmable memory banks, as well.
-At right around $60, it’s not only a versatile and portable option for hip-hop producers, it’s also an incredible value, giving you the same functionality as models costing twice the price.
+At this price, it’s not only a versatile and portable option for hip-hop producers, it’s also an incredible value, giving you the same functionality as models costing twice the cost.

 Choosing a Keyboard